infinite-dao/glean-cetaf-rdfs/README.md

 - Apache Jena Fuseki Server<br/>e.g. ☞&nbsp;[hub.docker.com/r/stain/jena-fuseki/](https://hub.docker.com/r/stain/jena-fuseki/), i.e.
   `jena-fuseki` from [stain/jena-docker](https://github.com/stain/jena-docker)

+## (0) Getting Data

+In any way you have to prepare and check available data, for instance: Is there any URI to get RDF from aso..
+If you get data from GBIF, you need the `occurrencID`, which GBIF defines it as «a single globally unique identifier for the occurrence record as provided by the publisher» and then you need it better to be an URI.
+See documentation at https://www.gbif.org/developer/occurrence#predicates, use for instance `basisOfRecord` with the value `"PRESERVED_SPECIMEN"` to get only herbarium sheets or preserved specimens and not just observations for instance.

+Another way of getting data basically is using the normal interface and click through the occurrences as a table and download then this table:

+1. https://www.gbif.org/country/DE/about show data sets from Germany
+2. select, e.g. Plantae (at OCCURRENCES PER KINGDOM)
+3. you get a table view https://www.gbif.org/occurrence/search?country=DE&taxon_key=6 and can narrow further if you will (basis of record: Preserved specimen, publisher: Botanical Garden and Museum Berlin https://www.gbif.org/occurrence/search?basis_of_record=PRESERVED_SPECIMEN&country=DE&publishing_org=57254bd0-8256-11d8-b7ed-b8a03c50a862&taxon_key=6)
+4. at the table 3 vertical points you can add columns, add `Occurrence ID`
+5. then you can download this filter combination and proceed to check for http-occurrencIDs

 ## (1) Download and Harvesting RDFs

 In this example we organize all the data (the `/rdf`), and binaries (`./bin`) in `/opt/jena-fuseki/import-sandbox/` that can be read by all necessary users.